GSA-TTS/FAC/docs/product/roadmap.md

 ## Release: MVP
 **Goals:** Launch a new FAC intake experience for at least some of current FAC customers on or around 10/1 to begin accepting audits for FY2022.
 Per the discussed and approved [migration plan](https://github.com/GSA-TTS/FAC/blob/main/docs/product/decisions/0004-P-migration-plan.md), the idea is to keep the old Census FAC running and import FY2022 submissions into that for data dissemination.
 This will help limit scope and reduce risk of the MVP.

+IMPORTANT NOTE: This system does not meet our full obligations as the Clearinghouse

 **Success Metrics (proposed):**
 * We can accept single audits